+1. Select a name for the alarm.

-1. Set the time using the sliders on the left-hand side of the screen.
-2. Select AM or PM.
-3. Choose which days the alarm should go off.
-4. Select the notification.
+2. Set the time by choosing the hour and minute.

+3. Select AM or PM.

+4. Choose which days the alarm should go off.

+5. Select the sound notification.

+6. Select the snooze time.

-5. Save the alarm by tapping the Save icon in the upper right-hand corner.
+7. Save the alarm by tapping the Save icon in the bottom right-hand corner.